 Most of us grew up hearing the story of Jonah in Sunday school or at least have some vague idea of what it’s about.
 But there is so much more to be learned from this little book.

 Jonah received a call from God to go to the capital of Assyria, the city of Nineveh.
 The Assyrians were the enemies of Israel and Judah so instead of obeying God, he got on a ship going in the opposite direction.
 Only to have God bring a fierce storm against the ship.
-He ended up being thrown overboard when the crew realized it was the only way to save the ship and themselves.
+He was thrown overboard when the crew realized it was the only way to save the ship and themselves.
 Jonah 1:

 13 Nevertheless the men rowed hard to return to land, but they could not, for the sea continued to grow more tempestuous against them.
 14 Therefore they cried out to the LORD and said, “We pray, O LORD, please do not let us perish for this man’s life, and do not charge us with innocent blood; for You, O LORD, have done as it pleased You.”
 15 So they picked up Jonah and threw him into the sea, and the sea ceased from its raging.
 16 Then the men feared the LORD exceedingly, and offered a sacrifice to the LORD and took vows.